 and they were warehouse space for the paper mill for many years after.

 On the south side of the paper mill,

 the paper company track used to go UNDER the Wisconsin Central / Soo Line.

+It was confirmed when John B of the Price County Historical Society showed me an old postcard of that location.
 The rails dropped down along the west river bank, almost to the water level.

 I haven't been to Park Falls in years.

 Rich P has recent pictures of the rail bridge over the Flambeau River.